capactio/capact/docs/proposal/20211207-delegated-storage.md

         However, the `context` are backend-specific properties, which means Content Developer need to explicitly specify the backend as described later.

+        Some further workflow steps might need actual values.
+To allow that, a dedicated workflow step can be used:

+        ```yaml
+        - - name: resolve-dynamic-ti
+            template: resolve-dynamic-ti
+            arguments:
+              - name: input-artifact
+                from: "{{steps.resolve-dynamic-ti.outputs.artifacts.postgresql}}"
+              - name: backend
+                # Backend is already injected into workflow based on the `alias` from `spec.requires` property:
+                from: "{{workflow.outputs.artifacts.helm-template-storage}}"
+        ```

+        That container fills the `value` property based on a given storage backend.
+However, the storage backend would need to support fetching value based purely on context, without TypeInstance ID, that is the `PreCreateValue` method.
+For more information, see the [Storage backend service implementation](#storage-backend-service-implementation).

     1. To save a specific value with additional parameters:

         For example, for an implementation of Kubernetes secrets storage backend, which actually creates and updates these secrets during TypeInstance creation: